by Allison Osmond, MD FRCPC, updated on September 4, 2019

-Why is this important?
 The tumour size is used to determine the tumour stage (see Pathologic stage below).
-Tumours that are larger than 2 centimeters are more likely to re-grow after treatment or to spread to other areas of the body.
+Tumours that are larger than 2 centimetres are more likely to re-grow after treatment or to spread to other areas of the body.

 All Merkel cell carcinomas start in the epidermis on the outer surface of the skin.
-Tumour thickness describes how far the cancer cells have traveled from the epidermis into the tissue below.
+Depth of invasion describes how far the cancer cells have traveled from the epidermis into the tissue below.
 The movement of cancer cells from the epidermis into the tissue below is called invasion.

-The tumour thickness is measured from the surface of the skin to the deepest point of invasion.
-The tumour thickness is measured in millimeters (mm).
+The depth of invasion is measured from the surface of the skin to the deepest point of invasion.
+The depth of invasion is measured in millimetres (mm).

-Why is this important?
 Tumours that invade deep into the dermis or subcutaneous adipose tissue are more likely to spread to other parts of the body.
-The depth of invasion is also used to determine the tumour stage (see pathologic stage below).
+The depth of invasion is also used to determine the tumour stage (see Pathologic stage below).

 Large tumours can grow beyond the skin into bone, muscle, or cartilage.
 Pathologists will use tumour extension to describe tumours that have grown into any of these types of tissue.